CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This script  creates a new global variable.
+# This script  prints the result of the addition of 128 with the value stored in the environment variable

 # Type the following in the in the command line.
 #!/bin/bash
-export BEST="School"
+echo $(( 128 + $TRUEKNOWLEDGE ))